Chymyst/chymyst-core/docs/chymyst10.md

 Each of the DCM peers will emit 100 copies of the molecules `carrier()` carrying different values.
 Since the molecule `carrier()` is distributed, all these copies will be consumed by all DCM peers in parallel and in arbitrary order to start the "map" reaction.
 Each DCM peer may run several concurrent copies of the "map" reaction; the code leaves this decision to the implementation.
-In any case, the result will be that a number of molecules `interm()` are emitted back into the cluster.
+In any case, the result will be that a number of molecules `interm()` are emitted back into the cluster site.

 After that, the "reduce" reactions will be started by the DCM peers, all running in parallel.
 All the `interm()` molecules will be consumed until the final result is obtained.